This post contains affiliate links. It won’t cost you anything if you decide to click on them but we may make a small commission. Disclaimer.

 They are so useful and we ended up all having them.

-I was given a small penknife as a birthday present by another travelling family, the lovely Hamners, from America.
+I was given a small penknife as a birthday present by another travelling family.

 They had been travelling for a while and found their Swiss Army Pocket Knife to be invaluable, so when they were staying with us in Bristol and it happened to be my birthday, they bought me one.